-PERFORM2Scale members are taking part in the Fifth Global Symposium on Health Systems Research in Liverpool in October, the theme of which is ‘Advancing Health Systems for All in the SDG Era’.
+PERFORM2Scale members are taking part in the Fifth Global Symposium on Health Systems Research in Liverpool, the theme of which is ‘Advancing Health Systems for All in the SDG Era’.

-Consortium members will be delivering presentations on scaling-up (see below with more details to follow), and PERFORM2Scale will be featured on a stand in Hall 2 (details to follow).
+Consortium members will be delivering presentations on scaling-up, and PERFORM2Scale will be featured on stand 22 in Exhibition Hall 2.
 Come and see us!

-NB This list is correct as of 15/8/18 – please check the official symposium programme to confirm dates, times and venues.
+NB Please check the official symposium programme to confirm dates, times and venues.

 HSR2018 – events